liviuschera/noctis/README.md

 -  be easy on the eyes thus reducing the eye strain
 -  give semantic meaning to theme's colors

-Noctis comes in six versions.
-Five are dark and one is light.
+Noctis comes in eight versions.
+Seven are dark and one is light.
-The background of _Noctis_, _Noctis Sereno_ & _Noctis Obscuro_ is a very saturated very dark cold bluish cyan, _Noctis Azureus'_ is a very saturated very dark cold azure _Noctis Uva's_ is a unsaturated dark cold blue.
+The background of _Noctis_, _Noctis Sereno_ & _Noctis Obscuro_ is a very saturated very dark cold bluish cyan, _Noctis Azureus'_ is a very saturated very dark cold azure, _Noctis Uva's_ is a unsaturated dark cold blue.
 For those with more spartan taste, _Noctis Minimus_ offers a version of the _Azureus_ palette with **much lower saturation**.
 (Thank you [Draevin](https://github.com/draevin) for your [contribution](https://github.com/liviuschera/noctis/pull/10))
-<br>Blue is a cool calming color that shows creativity and intelligence and has a calming effect on the psyche.<br>
+<br>Blue is a cool calming color that shows creativity and intelligence and has a calming effect on the psyche.

 _Noctis Viola's_ background is a saturated very dark cold violet.<br> Like blue, violet is a calming color that can help to make wise and thoughtful decisions and encourages creative pursuits.